Artificial Lift Solutions for Unconventional Wells

-Maximize production, extend run life in gassy and sandy wells
+Maximize production and extend run life in gassy and sandy wells with ESP technology.

-Oil production from Unconventional reservoirs continues to grow in significance in contribution to global production and markets.
-Several artificial lift (AL) methods may be utilized for production over the life of any given well, but ESP’s remain the preferred AL method for maximizing both production rates and cash flow.
+Oil production from unconventional reservoirs continues to grow in significance in global production and markets.
+Operators may use several artificial lift methods for production over the life of any given well, but ESPs remain the preferred artificial life solution for maximizing both production rates and cash flow.

-Borets has developed technology as part of a solution suite that targets and overcomes the key technical challenges often accompanying ESP production in Unconventional wells including:
+Borets has developed ESP technology as part of an artificial lift solution suite that targets and overcomes the key technical challenges often accompanying ESP production in unconventional wells including:

 - Rapid decline rates